dreidev/bosta.co/README.md

    *  phone: String, // reciever phone required in case reciever object not set
    *  notes?: String, // A note for the courrier
    *  businessReference?: String, // an id for your personal use in your system
+   *  webhookUrl?: String, // a url that will recieve a wehookStateUpdate post request
    * })
    *
    */